rackerlabs/docs-offerings/docs/getting-started/concepts.rst

 ####################

 A standard commit grid offers pre-defined discounts based on the length of the customer's commitment.
-Rackspace applies a standard commit grid to a new account by default.
+By default, Rackspace applies a standard commit grid to new accounts.

 Custom commit grid
 ##################